industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

     - Priority: P2
     - Estimate: 8
     - Description: Create a focused interface for adding new members to an organization, with role assignment capabilities and proper validation.
 This block should provide a streamlined process for organization administrators to add members while ensuring proper permissions and data validation.
 The interface should support both single member addition and potential bulk operations.
-    - Consideration: Implement real-time email validation and role permission checks using HTMX.
+    - Consideration: Implement real-time email validation and role permission checks using Datastar.
 Use proper error handling to show meaningful messages for various scenarios (e.g., already a member, invalid email, insufficient permissions).
     - Consideration: Create action hooks for member addition events to allow other components to react (e.g., notifications, logging).
 Use the standard hook prefix 'wicket/acc/member-*'.
     - Subtasks:
       - [ ] Create member addition form with email and role fields
       - [ ] Implement role selection with proper permission checks
-      - [ ] Add email validation with HTMX integration
+      - [ ] Add email validation with Datastar integration
       - [ ] Create success/error message handling
       - [ ] Add loading states and progress indicators
       - [ ] Email notification on member addition to new members